rwuebker/jekyll-now/_posts/2015-2-3-Recursion.md

 some head-banging confusion.
 I've put together some things to keep in mind while writing your recursive algorithms.

-For this tutorial I will demonstrate with a simple recursive function to calculate the factorial of a number:
+For this tutorial I will start with a simple recursive function to calculate the factorial of a number:

 ```javascript